 Do voters even think about where their money comes from?
-I am positive the answer is no. These are the same people who think they’re going to be receiving free healthcare, or that taxing the rich, oil companies, and corporations in the name of fairness won’t come back to bite them you know where.
+I am positive the answer is no. These are the same people who think they’ll receive free healthcare, or that taxing the rich, oil companies, and corporations in the name of ‘fairness’ won’t come back to bite them.

-Having a simple understanding on how the economy actually works, sans any references of fairness or bills that mention affordability, would go a long way for the public in waking up to reality.
+Having a simple understanding on how the economy actually works, sans any references of fairness or bills that mention affordability, would help people wake up to reality.
 What is that reality?
-The majority of voting citizens ARE low information voters and continuously vote career politicians in who create economic problems and their scapegoats so they can remain in office to fix the issues that they themselves created.
+The majority of voting citizens are low information voters, and continuously vote career politicians in who create economic problems so they can remain in office to fix the issues that they themselves created.
 It’s a vicious cycle.

-Just like taxes and regulations, minimum wage hikes in slow economic times cause businesses to work around these burdens in order to maintain their profit margins.
+Just like taxes and regulations, minimum wage hikes in any economic environment causes businesses to work around these burdens in order to maintain their profit margins.
 99% of the time, costs are passed on to the consumer.
 That’s how it comes back to bite you.

 Low wage workers work at supermarkets, fast food restaurants, and gas stations; and a lot of these locations are in low income areas.
-When wages are artificially raised by government (or the votes of an unwitting public), the prices of basic essentials such as low-priced food, fuel, and milk raise.
+When wages are artificially raised by government (hanks to the votes of an unwitting public), the prices of basic essentials such as low-priced food, fuel, and milk can skyrocket.

 The real answer to raising low income earners from poverty level wages is very simple.
 It’s just the process that is difficult, only because of the status quo predisposition of the voting majority.